IBM/secrets-manager-custom-credentials-providers/README.md

 A **credentials provider** is an IBM Cloud Code Engine Job that implements a Secrets Manager interface.
 It is typically designed to create and delete credentials for a third-party system.

 This model enables cloud developers to extend Secrets Manager by supporting additional secret types.
-Developers can then create and manage these secrets alongside the built-in service secrets, ensuring a uniform lifecycle management experience.
+Secrets Manager users can then create and manage these secrets alongside the built-in service secrets, ensuring a uniform lifecycle management experience.

 ## Designing a new credentials provider Job